 This is the rather lackluster end to what has been a pretty good alternate reality story.
 Obsidian returns and the JSA beats the bad guys.
 I really do not know what to make of this issue.
 It seems like it is either the last couple of pages of epilogue from the previous story extended to a full issue or 3 issues condensed down to one because after this James Robinson is taking over for three issues for a JLA/JSA crossover and Willingham could not set up the next story or fully finish this one.
 So what is here is a few fun moments and lost of Obsidian monologue telling the reader what happened.
 Everyone knows how this was going to end, so the least I expected was to be shown it in an interesting way, not having is flatly recited to me.
 Not a good issue.
 I’m growing increasing shaky on what is my favorite superhero team, especially since most of the interesting characters, Power Girl, Star Girl, Liberty Bell, Hourman, are going or gone.

 Justice League of America 46:

-written by Kieron Gillen and drawn by Rich Elson.
-This is my attempt to get back in to Marvel after a series of terrible event culminated in the horrendous Dark Reign thoroughly destroyed most of my interest in the line.
+This is my attempt to get back in to Marvel after a series of terrible events, culminating in the horrendous Dark Reign, thoroughly destroyed most of my interest in the line.
 But the “Heroic Age” sounds good, so I’ll look.
 And seeing how Thor is the best Marvel hero, I started here.
 Not bad.
 The Asgardians mourn Loki; they question the leadership of Balder and the Desir plot to destroy the dead Asgardians.
 I do know of the bulk of the events from Siege even though I did not read it and I read most of JMS run on the title, so I’m not completely lost.
 This issue is not great, but it is pretty good.
 If the next issue pays off the set up in this one I’ll be happy, but this is not getting me too excited.

 Wonder Woman 600: